-On November 16, 2010, thirteen boys and young men incarcerated at the Walnut Grove Youth Correctional Facility ("WGYCR") in Leakes County, Mississippi, filed a class action lawsuit in the U.S. District Court for the Southern District of Mississippi, against the city entity responsible for operating WGYCR (the Walnut Grove Correctional Authority), the for-profit corporations under contract to manage the facility (GEO Group, Inc.) and provide medical care for the prisoners (Health Assurance, L.L.C.), several officials at WGYCR, and the Mississippi Departments of Corrections and Education.
-The plaintiffs, represented by the Mississippi Youth Justice Project, the Southern Poverty Law Center, the National Prison Project of the ACLU, and private counsel, challenged what they referred to as the "barbaric, unconstitutional conditions" of confinement at WGYCR.
+On November 16, 2010, thirteen boys and young men incarcerated at the Walnut Grove Youth Correctional Facility ("WGYCF") in Leakes County, Mississippi, filed this class action lawsuit in the U.S. District Court for the Southern District of Mississippi, against the city entity responsible for operating WGYCF (the Walnut Grove Correctional Authority), the for-profit corporations under contract to manage the facility (GEO Group, Inc.) and provide medical care for the prisoners (Health Assurance, L.L.C.), several officials at WGYCF, and the Mississippi Departments of Corrections and Education.
+The plaintiffs, represented by the Mississippi Youth Justice Project, the Southern Poverty Law Center, the National Prison Project of the ACLU, and private counsel, challenged what they referred to as the "barbaric, unconstitutional conditions" of confinement at WGYCF.

-Plaintiffs alleged that staff and officials at WGYCR (1) instigated or were complicit in prisoner-on-prisoner violence and sexual assaults, (2) dealt and allowed the dealing of drugs within the facility, (3) engaged in sexual misconduct with the prisoners, (4) used excessive force (including chemical restraints) on the prisoners, (5) placed prisoners in punitive isolation with no penological justification, and (6) failed to provide urgently needed medical and mental health care to prisoners, all in violation of the Eight Amendment; and (7) failed to provide education for prisoners of school age and special education for prisoners with disabilities in violation of the Individuals with Disabilities Education Act, §§ 1400 et seq., Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. § 794, Title II of the Americans with Disabilities Act, 42 U.S.C. §§ 12111 et seq., and state law.
-Plaintiffs sought declaratory and injunctive relief.
+The plaintiffs alleged that staff and officials at WGYCF (1) instigated or were complicit in prisoner-on-prisoner violence and sexual assaults; (2) dealt and allowed the dealing of drugs within the facility; (3) engaged in sexual misconduct with the prisoners; (4) used excessive force (including chemical restraints) on the prisoners; (5) placed prisoners in punitive isolation with no penological justification; (6) failed to provide urgently needed medical and mental health care to prisoners, all in violation of the Eighth Amendment; and (7) failed to provide education for prisoners of school age and special education for prisoners with disabilities in violation of the Individuals with Disabilities Education Act, §§ 1400 et seq., Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. § 794, Title II of the Americans with Disabilities Act, 42 U.S.C. §§ 12111 et seq., and state law.
+The plaintiffs sought declaratory and injunctive relief.

-Counsel for the plaintiffs had begun investigating the conditions at the WGYCR in 2006, and in fact had already begun settlement negotiations with the defendants prior to filing suit.
-As the parties were negotiating throughout the course of the action, very little appears on the docket but extensions of deadlines; notably, however, all defendants but the Mississippi Departments of Corrections and Education were released by the plaintiffs on November 15, 2011, with the understanding that the Departments could provide plaintiffs with the complete relief they sought.
+Counsel for the plaintiffs had begun investigating the conditions at the WGYCF in 2006, and in fact had already begun settlement negotiations with the defendants prior to filing suit.
+As the parties were negotiating throughout the course of the action, very little appears on the docket other than extensions of deadlines.
+Notably, however, all defendants but the Mississippi Departments of Corrections and Education were released by the plaintiffs on November 15, 2011, with the understanding that the Departments could provide the plaintiffs with the complete relief sought.

-The second consent decree arranged for the creation of a Youthful Offender Unit ("YOU") at the Central Mississippi Correctional Facility to house all prisoners age 17 or under who are in MDOC custody, and certain prisoners age 18 and 19.
+The second consent decree arranged for the creation of a Youthful Offender Unit ("YOU") at the Central Mississippi Correctional Facility to house all prisoners ages 17 or under who are in MDOC custody and certain prisoners ages 18 and 19.
+That is, the WGYCF will no longer house youths who are ages 17 and under.
 The terms for YOU are similar to those for WGYCF, with the notable differences that solitary confinement is prohibited entirely, a focus is placed on rehabilitative programming, and a visitation policy is specifically addressed.

 After fairness hearings on March 22, 2012, the District Court (Judge Carlton W. Reeves) granted final approval for the consent decrees on March 26 and certified the two classes for the purpose of the settlements.

-On May 29, 2012, the Court held an emergency hearing, requested by plaintiffs in light of two incidents, a rape and a stabbing, that had occurred after the consent decrees went into effect.
-The parties agreed that defendants would alert plaintiffs' counsel if there were any further incidents of violence at the facility, and that they would work together to keep further incidents from occurring as the consent decrees took effect and changed began to be made.
+On May 29, 2012, the Court held an emergency hearing, requested by the plaintiffs in light of two incidents, a rape and a stabbing, that had occurred after the consent decrees went into effect.
+The parties agreed that the defendants would alert the plaintiffs' counsel if there were any further incidents of violence at the facility, and that they would work together to keep further incidents from occurring as the consent decrees took effect and changes began to be made.